 With Louisville’s unique brand of Southerness, it’s only fitting to pay homage to food that feeds the soul while filling up bellies.
 Throughout Louisville’s neighborhoods, there are hidden gems that beckon – just follow your nose to these sure to satisfy your comfort food cravings.

 With the slogan “your first choice in home style cooking,” you know it’s going to be a hit.
-The menu changes daily and you’ll find several options to choose from including fried chicken, meatloaf, fried fish, rib tips and pulled pork bbq with plenty of choices for sides including green beans, mashed potatoes, macaroni and cheese, baked beans and cornbread stuffing to boot.
-At 82, Ms. Ada is still cooking recipes she learned from her father, Wilie R. Stafford.
+The menu at Ada's Kitchen changes daily and you’ll find several options to choose from including fried chicken, meatloaf, fried fish, rib tips and pulled pork bbq.
+There are plenty of choices for sides too, including green beans, mashed potatoes, macaroni and cheese, baked beans, and cornbread stuffing to boot.

-Currently only serving call-in orders for carryout, Lucretia’s has renamed the days of the week including SoulFood Sunday, Wing Wednesday and Rib Tip Thursdays, creating mouthwatering options Wednesday-Friday and Sunday as they are closed Saturdays.
+Currently only serving call-in orders for carryout, LuCretia’s creates mouthwatering bites Wednesday-Friday and Sunday.
 The fried catfish, shrimp and grits, baked chicken with gravy and vegetable sides are some of the best comfort food you’ll find.
-Wash it all down with piece of cobbler or pie and some sweet tea or lemonade while enjoying your southern meal straight from Lucretia’s Kitchen.
+Wash it all down with piece of cobbler or pie and some sweet tea or lemonade while enjoying your southern meal straight from LuCretia’s Kitchen.

 Plan a trip to Louisville to savor mouthwatering bites from these incredible restaurants.
 Find places to stay and fun activities to add to your exciting, foodie itinerary.